 Let us play a game of finding a hidden treasure.
 Hide an object somewhere in the school premises and mark its position on the map you have drawn.
-Do not hide the object next to a major landmark (such as behind the main gate, or exact corner of a building or wall), which makes searching it easier (and can be done without using map).
+Do not hide the object next to a major landmark (such as being the main gate, or exact corner of a building or wall), which makes searching it easier (and can be done without using map).

-Now give this map to your friend who hasn't seen where the object is hidden, but only has the position marked on the map indicating the location of the hidden object.
+Now give this map to your friend who hasn't seen where the object is hidden, but only has the position marked on the map the location of the hidden object.
 Ask her/him to find the object by following the lengths and distances marked in the map.
 Your friends can also use their step lengths to follow the distances after reading from your map.

 Q1.
-After you have played this game, try to understand what difficulties you and your friends faced in reading the map or in following directions.
-Can you identify if these difficulties could be related to any mistakes that occurred in the previous task?
+After you have played this game, try to understand what difficulties you and your friends faced in following directions.
+Can you identify if these difficulties could be related to any mistakes that occurre 0 1